patricks95/nexoom/README.md

 - Modern web browser with WebRTC support
 - Internet connection for Jitsi Meet API

-## Powered by
+## Production Ready

-This project uses [Jitsi Meet](https://jitsi.org/) for video conferencing functionality.
+This project is production-ready and uses pure WebRTC technology for video conferencing functionality without any external dependencies.